EricoMartin/GlubR/README.md

 ## Setting up locally

 - Clone this repository to your local machine
+- You need to have Node and Express installed
 - Create an account on MongoDB Atlas or install MongoDB locally
 - Create `.env` file.
 - Use the format in `.env-sample` file to configure the API